top of page

 This project has two main parts:

 2. Project implementation: During the training, participants will identify an issue that affects all of their communities.
 In this part of the project, participants will be asked to work together to improve that issue by advocating for positive changes to policies, programs, or practices.
+This project implementation work will run roughly every other week from April through June.

 Who is this for?